This is a real debt story from a reader who wishes to remain anonymous.

 Climbing my way out of debt

 June 2018, my redemption month, also the month I decided to go under debt review.
 The decision to go under Debt Counseling aka debt review was hard but I was desperate.
-Thankfully I met a great debt counselor (Debt Busters).
+(What is debt review?)
+Thankfully I met a great debt counselor.
 My debt counselors literally took the stress away instantly.
 Repayments went from over R12k per month to R3,500.
 Never received a single phone call since but I knew that I had an uphill battle in front of me.
 I started watching The Dave Ramsey Show on YouTube and woah I got a wake up call.
 I started reading Financial literature, listening to podcasts.

 I started following the Dave Ramsey baby steps (South African version) and started snowballing my debt.
 Started to budget, not like before, but really budget.
 Downloaded 22seven to track expenses and use a zero-based budget, by the way.